Music of Tennessee: R&B, soul, and funk

-Memphis Soul
+Memphis soul

 In the 1960s and 1970s, the city was home to Hi and Stax Records, soul music record labels.
-Stax put out funky, distinctly Southern records by artists like Otis Redding, Sam & Dave, Wilson Pickett, Booker T. & the M.G.'s, Rufus Thomas, Carla Thomas, William Bell, Wendy Rene, The Temprees, and The Bar-Kays that stood in sharp contrast to the smoother, more pop records coming out of Detroit's Motown.
-Isaac Hayes, born in Covington, was an in-house producer and songwriter at Stax.
-His "Theme from Shaft" was a number 1 Hot 100 hit in 1971.
+Stax put out funky, distinctly Southern records by artists such as Otis Redding, Sam & Dave, Wilson Pickett, Booker T. & the M.G.'s, Rufus Thomas, Carla Thomas, William Bell, Wendy Rene, The Temprees, and The Bar-Kays; that stood in sharp contrast to the smoother, more pop records coming out of Detroit's Motown.
+Isaac Hayes born in Covington, was an in-house producer and songwriter at Stax.
+His "Theme from Shaft" was a #1 Hot 100 hit in 1971.
 David Porter was a staff songwriter.

 Hi Records' peak was in the early 1970s, due to the highly creative work of Al Green, whose hits on the label included "Tired of Being Alone", "Let's Stay Together", "I'm Still in Love with You", and "Call Me".
 Other artists on the label, including O. V. Wright, Don Bryant, Otis Clay, and Ann Peebles released soul singles or albums.
 Goldwax Records introduced James Carr, Spencer Wiggins, and the Ovations.

-Funk Band, Ebonee Webb, released "Something About You" which peaked at #16 on the BillBoard Hot R&B/ hip-Hop charts on December 5, 1981.
+Funk Band, Ebonee Webb, released "Something About You" which peaked at #16 on the Billboard Hot R&B/ hip-Hop charts on December 5, 1981.

-Justin Timberlake "the Prince of Pop" from Memphis has had 4 number 1 Billboard Hot 100 hits in the R&B genre, including "SexyBack" in 2006 and "Can't Stop the Feeling" in 2016.
+Justin Timberlake "the Prince of Pop" from Memphis has had 4 #1 Billboard Hot 100 hits in the R&B genre, including "SexyBack" in 2006 and "Can't Stop the Feeling" in 2016.